rpdelaney/l4d2-tourney-rules/rules.md

 to report results before the deadline will result in a double forfeit.
 Under no circumstances whatsoever will extensions be granted.

-To report match results, post in the `#results` channel as outlined in the pinned messages.
+To report match results, post in the [`#results`][discord-#results] channel as outlined in the pinned messages.
 Include a screenshot of the final scores.
 Results will not be accepted via _any_ other means.

 ### 5.5 How to schedule a match